New York City's 37th City Council district: Recent election results

+2025

+2023 (redistricting)

+Due to redistricting and the 2020 changes to the New York City Charter, councilmembers elected during the 2021 and 2023 City Council elections will serve two-year terms, with full four-year terms resuming after the 2025 New York City Council elections.

 2021

 In 2019, voters in New York City approved Ballot Question 1, which implemented ranked-choice voting in all local elections.
 Under the new system, voters have the option to rank up to five candidates for every local office.
 Voters whose first-choice candidates fare poorly will have their votes redistributed to other candidates in their ranking until one candidate surpasses the 50 percent threshold.
 If one candidate surpasses 50 percent in first-choice votes, then ranked-choice tabulations will not occur.

 2020 special

 In January 2020, Councilman Rafael Espinal resigned in order to take a job with the Freelancers Union, leaving his seat vacant.
 An April special election was called, but due to the onset of the COVID-19 pandemic, it was moved to align with the concurrent 2020 elections.
 While the election initially appeared to be a competitive contest between Darma Diaz, Sandy Nurse, and several other candidates, a complex series of judicial rulings and political maneuvers meant that all candidates but Diaz were removed from the ballot, and Diaz won both the primary and general elections uncontested.